Top 10 most expensive coastal locations in the UK

 Source: Land Registry (E&W) and ROS (Scotland) - house price data 12 months to December 2022 and 2023

-But with falling mortgage rates, lower inflation, buying becoming cheaper than renting again and hopes that the Bank of England will cut interest rates, climbing up the property ladder may become a bit easier.
+But with falling mortgage rates, lower inflation, buying becoming cheaper than renting and hopes that the Bank of England will cut interest rates, climbing up the property ladder may become a bit easier.

-However, there are a few things to consider when choosing a coastal location.
+However, there are a few things to consider when choosing a coastal location:

 Oojal Dhanjal